nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-store/data-modeling/data-lists-and-directories/how-to-configure-a-new-directory-cache.md

 ---
-title: How to Configure a New Directory Cache
+title: 'HOWTO: Configure a New Directory Cache'
 review:
     comment: ''
     date: '2016-12-26'